 How Often Should You Change the Engine Air Filter?

-If your commute consists of frequent stops or you regularly travel through an area undergoing construction, you should consider replacing your air filter more frequently.
+If your commute consists of frequent stops and construction areas or you regularly travel on dirt/gravel roads, consider replacing your engine air filter more frequently.

 Here are some signs that it’s time to replace your vehicle’s air filter: